USS Implicit (AM-455): Supporting Operation Market Time

 Implicit departed Long Beach 21 September 1965 for the Far East.
 A unit of Mine Division 91, she joined the "Market Time Patrol" along Vietnam's 1,000-mile coastline to intercept Vietcong men and supplies trying to infiltrate into South Vietnam.
 Once she was fired on by Vietcong while cruising close to shore and retaliated with her 40mm. and other machineguns.

 After a 2-week stopover, Implicit departed Kaohsiung, Taiwan, 14 January to continue her "Market Time" patrols into late 1966.
 By 15 March she had boarded more than 1,000 junks and sampans for inspection.
 On 22 and 23 March, the minesweeper fired nearly 700 rounds of 40mm. ammunition supporting small South Vietnamese naval craft under fire from enemy shore batteries.
 On 28 June Implicit got underway with a mine division for Long Beach, California, via Guam, Kwajalein, and Pearl Harbor arriving Long Beach, 2 August From 13 to 20 September she participated in minesweeping Operation Eager Angler off Santa; Rosa Island.
 Implicit joined a carrier task unit for Operation COMPTUEX through December and then continued training operations off Long Beach into 1967.

 Decommissioning

-Implicit was decommissioned 30 September 1994 and handed over to Taiwan Navy among 3 other mine sweepers.
-She is still in service with ROC Navy.
+Implicit was decommissioned 30 September 1994 and handed over to Republic of China Navy among 3 other mine sweepers.
+She served in the ROC Navy until July 1st, 2025, when she was decommissioned.

 She was the last wooden ship in the Navy that carried a full inspection cycle.